logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 Logica supports two types of aggregation: predicate-level aggregation and aggregating expressions.

-## Predicate-level aggregation
+## Predicate-Level Aggregation

-For our purposes we define set to be a multiset with multiplicity of all occuring rows to be exactly 1.
-Predicate-level aggregation allows building sets.
+To define a set, we consider it as a multiset where each row's multiplicity is exactly 1.
+Predicate-level aggregation enables the construction of such sets.

-Use `distinct` keyword in the head of the rule to make the rule aggregating.
-Aggregating rules always produce predicates that correspond to sets, thus the choice of `distinct` keyword: all the rows in resulting tables are distinct.
+Use the `distinct` keyword in the rule's head to make it aggregating.
+Aggregating rules always generate predicates that represent sets, ensuring all rows in the resulting tables are unique.

-Let us consider a predicate `FruitPurchase` which tells which fruits of which weights we purchased.
-Say it is defined with the following facts:
+Consider the predicate `FruitPurchase`, which specifies the fruits and their weights that we have purchased.
+It is defined with the following facts:

 ```
 FruitPurchase(fruit: "apple", weight: 0.5);